 Characteristics of Genus Dendrocalamus

 Like most bamboo varieties in the tribe Bambuseae (a subdivision of the bamboo family), Dendrocalamus are tropical and clumping by nature.
-Truly tropical, they will not survive if the winter temperatures commonly fall below 30º F. Unlike the running the bamboo varieties, these species do not spread aggressively and invasively.
+Truly tropical, they will not survive if the winter temperatures commonly fall below 30º F. Unlike the running bamboo varieties, these species do not spread aggressively and invasively.
 Yes, the individual culms can grow to astronomical proportions, but the plant itself tends to reach a maximum size with a limited footprint, usually about 10-15 feet across.

 In addition to their massive size, many species of Dendrocalamus also have very thick culm walls.
 This makes them extremely hard and resistant to cracking.
 In other words, they provide a superior building material.
 And compared to how long it takes to grow a 100-foot-tall tree, the benefits over traditional lumber are obvious.